-A recent study by Bezuijen and colleagues (2009) suggests that supervisors’ expectations of their employees’ capabilities to learn job-related skills is primarily due to goal-setting (bummer, I had guessed magic).
-They demonstrated that high expectations lead supervisors to assign more difficult and specific goals to employees and also provide these employees with more learning opportunities.
+This research study (Bezuijen et al., 2009) suggests that supervisor expectations may affect employee capabilities primarily through the mechanism of goal-setting.
+High expectations lead supervisors to assign more difficult and specific goals to employees and also provide these employees with more learning opportunities.
 Increased opportunities, in addition to more difficult and specific goals, make it more likely that employees will engage in learning and development activities.

-Although we may think of expectations as passive judgments or subjective thoughts, Bezuijen et al. found that they lead directly to supervisory behaviors that impact employee learning and development activities.
+Although we may think of expectations as passive judgments or subjective thoughts, the researchers found that they lead directly to supervisory behaviors that impact employee learning and development activities.
 When leaders have certain expectations of their employees, the leaders may act differently toward them, and consequently, it will affect their employees’ work behavior and performance.
 In this manner, leaders who set high expectations can usually expect to reap large rewards.